The Egypt Game: Reception

-A cautionary summary in the Kirkus Reviews in 1967 notes that the book has both “all the elements for ten, eleven-year-old enjoyment” but also the murder of a child in which “the demented killer is both tangential to the plot and a questionable component in a book for this age.”
-The Bulletin of the Center for Children’s Books, however, said the book “is strong in characterization, the dialogue is superb, the plot is original.”
-In 2013, National Public Radio included The Egypt Game in its list of "100 Must-Reads for Kids 9-14."
+A cautionary summary in the Kirkus Reviews in 1967 notes that the book has both "all the elements for ten, eleven-year-old enjoyment" but also the murder of a child in which "the demented killer is both tangential to the plot and a questionable component in a book for this age".
+The Bulletin of the Center for Children’s Books, however, said the book "is strong in characterization, the dialogue is superb, the plot is original".

 In 1970, the novel was named as a Lewis Carroll Shelf Award, an American literary award conferred on books annually by the University of Wisconsin–Madison School of Education.

-In 1973 it received the George C. Stone Recognition of Merit award, given by Bookology, a magazine of children's literature.
+In 1973, it received the George C. Stone Recognition of Merit award, given by the George C. Stone Center for Children’s Books of the Claremont Graduate University.